wultra/wultra-docs/docs/tutorials/Authentication-in-Mobile-Apps/iOS-Tutorial.md

 _Note: You need to disable bitcode for PowerAuth SDK to work._

-After you change the Podfile, run the install command:
+After you made the necessary changes in the Podfile, you can run the install command:

 {% codetabs %}
 {% codetab Shell %}